 It’s all too easy to get carried away with it all & pull out your credit card during the call only to later realize that you’ve made a huge mistake & that’s why I say that despite its simplicity it’s actually a very clever scam because it’s essentially unsuspecting.

 The answer to that, in my opinion, is yes – I mean sure, you do indeed get provided with some educational material in return for your money but the reality is that this is mainly just taster material to lure you further into the scam.

 It’s clear to me that the true intention of the creators of the Lazy Wealth System is to get you onto a so-called “coaching call” and to get you to hand over as much money as possible which could end up being thousands (or tens of thousands) of dollars.

-Like I said earlier in this review that’s exactly why the FTC are coming down so hard on these types of coaching scams, because they’re catching so many people out for so much amount of cash.
+Like I said earlier in this review that’s exactly why the FTC is coming down so hard on these types of coaching scams because they’re catching so many people out for so much amount of cash.

-The good news though is that whilst the Lazy Wealth System is BS, there are indeed legitimate places out there that you can get started properly online (without paying crazy amounts of money) like Wealthy Affiliate.
+The good news though is that whilst the Lazy Wealth System is BS, there are indeed legitimate places out there that you can get started properly online (without paying crazy amounts of money) like Commission Academy.